Why Fit Works (and Fails): Real Examples

 One year down the road, they looked at the results again.
 They found that changes again needed to be made—some minor and some drastic.

-They tweaked the Success Model again based on the new data.
-Eventually, they perfected the hiring instrument to get exactly what they knew worked in that field and that specific dealership.
+They tweaked the Fit Success Model again based on the new data.
+Eventually, they perfected the hiring to get exactly what they knew worked in that field and that specific dealership.

-This case study demonstrates that the PXT Select™ can grow with your company and can be refined as you go along.
-It is an incredibly flexible hiring tool.
+Fit can grow with your company and can be refined as you go along.
+You can Flex Fit.

 Case Study: Accounting Firms